RunestoneInteractive/httlads/_sources/UNGeneralDebates/merging_data.rst

 An example of a one-to-one relationship would be a person and their passport.
 A person can have one passport, and a given passport belongs to only one person.
 There is data that we can collect about a person and that could be stored in a DataFrame.
-There is also data that we can collect ffrom a passport, such as the countries that person has visited, the place the passport was issued, and this could also be stored in a DataFrame.
+There is also data that we can collect from a passport, such as the countries that person has visited, the place the passport was issued, and this could also be stored in a DataFrame.